-Yes you desire a child, well this I know
+Yes you desire a child—well this I know

 And wish him all the things you see in me;

-Some precious life yet fatherless to be…
+A precious life yet fatherless to be…

 What will you tell him when he comes of age

-And asks, ‘Where is he now?
+And asks, “Where is he now?
 What is he like?

-Does he not love me, what’s his Christian name?
+Does he not love me?
+What’s his Christian name?

 Our selfish wants need here be set apart